Loading...

 Discover detailed insights into kidney anatomy and structure—explore more!

-Nephrons filter, resorb, and secrete urine, essential for maintaining overall kidney health, homeostasis, and acid-base balance.
+Nephrons filter, resorb, and secrete urine.
+They are essential for maintaining overall kidney health, homeostasis, and acid-base balance.

-When chronic kidney disease progresses, the number of functioning nephrons decreases, leading to lower blood filtration capability due to nephron damage and glomerulosclerosis.
+When chronic kidney disease progresses, the number of functioning nephrons decreases.
+It leads to lower blood filtration capability due to nephron damage and glomerulosclerosis.

-• Glomerulosclerosis involves the scarring of the glomeruli (the filtering units), which lowers the kidneys' filtration capacity to filter blood effectively.
+It involves the scarring of the glomeruli (the filtering units).
+It lowers the kidneys' filtration capacity to filter blood effectively.

 Stages of Chronic Kidney Disease